What is Serenity?

 Even though we know that they are already solved and have answers somewhere, it doesn't stop us from working on them.
-Actually, it helps us improve our skills, and hey you can't learn without making some mistakes, can you?
+It could be helpful to improve our skills, and hey you can't learn without making some mistakes, can you?
 But we should learn where to draw a line between training and wasting time.

-When you start a new project, you have several decisions to make on platform, architecture and set of libraries.
+When you start a new project, you have several decisions to make on the platform, architecture, and the set of libraries.
 Today you have so many choices for every single topic.
 Yes, having some options is good, as long as they are limited, as our time is not infinite.

-Here is a short history about Serenity, which aims to handle common tasks you deal with business applications, and let you spare your precious time focusing on features specific to your application domain.
+Here is a short history of Serenity, which aims to handle common tasks you deal with in business applications, and let you spare your precious time focusing on features specific to your application domain.

-My first real job in web technologies was in a web agency designing country-specific web sites of some of big names in industry, e.g. automative companies (btw, we are talking about 10+ years past, time flows fast).
+My first real job in web technologies was in a web agency designing country-specific websites of some of the big names in the industry, e.g. automotive companies (btw, we are talking about 15+ years past, time flows fast).

-As I had a software architect career in desktop applications before I signed there, I was asked to design a ASP.NET WebForms platform for them.
-They explained that they have many shared modules, like news, galleries, navigation at each site, but as requirements are different, they had to copy/paste then customize code specific to every customer.
+As I had a software architect career in desktop applications before I signed there, I was asked to design an ASP.NET WebForms platform for them.
+They explained that they have many shared modules, like news, galleries, and navigation at each site, but as requirements vary, they had to copy/paste, then customize code specific to every customer.
 When they wanted to add a common feature, they had to repeat it for every site.

 Learning from that experience, and mistakes, that poor-mans CMS became something better.
-Later, that platform is evolved to be used by applications in varying domains, like a help-desk system, a CRM, ERP, personnel management, electronic document management, university student information system and more.
+Later, that platform evolved to be used by applications in varying domains, like a help-desk system, a CRM, ERP, personnel management, electronic document management, a university student information system, and more.

 Now it takes us to Serenity.
-Even though it is an open source project for about 2 years, it has a much older background.
-But it is also young, energetic, and is not afraid of change.
+Even though it is an open-source project since 2015, it has a much older background.
+But it is also young, energetic, and not afraid of change.
 It can adapt to new technologies as they became popular and stable.
-This might mean breaking changes from time to time, but we strive to keep them to a minimum without being paranoid about backwards compability.
+This might mean breaking changes from time to time, but we strive to keep them to a minimum without being paranoid about backward compatibility.